ZootHii/AddandRemovePatient/README.md

 # AddandRemovePatient
- some OOP works from school
+ some OOP works OCTOBER 2019